aburke1605/F1Hackathon/README.md

 ## Coding

-Make sure to fork a branch to work on:
+Make sure to create your own branch to work on:

 ```
 $ git checkout -b my_new_branch// new local branch